spud-game-engine/spud-slices/README.md

 Run `npm test` for basic testing.
 It will build, then run the program in node, as it is written in TypeScript.
 I don't yet know how to make it run in a browser env, but I'm looking into it.

+## Documentation

+Run `npm install` then `npm run build`.
+This will make the html5 documentation, using the source code.
+If you don't want to use a browser, just read the code, as the html5 version is only there because it is convenieant.